 It is the night of Mirabelle’s 16th birthday party, on which, in conversation with her angels, she is informed she is still not ready to know her destiny.
 With her party in full swing, and under the influence of a more powerful spell from Sly, Mirabelle dares her friends to watch her fly.
 Climbing Zanya, her tree, she falls and is rendered unconscious.

 Two years later, while recovering from her injuries, Mirabelle admits to Ma Annie that she is having great difficulty remembering who and how she was before the fall.
 Her mother lovingly reminds Mirabelle of her special gifts, enabling her to begin to recall her past.
 There is a joyful reunion with Cabanossi and the fairy folk.

 The angels now inform Mirabelle that she is ready to know her destiny.
-That night, the great luminous being Adama, High Priest of Telos, invites Mirabelle to join him in his crystal city.
-Her mission - to act as a bridge, an ambassador between this utopian realm and Earth.
+That night, the great luminous being Adama, Leader of Telos, invites Mirabelle to join him in his crystal city.
+Her mission, to act as a bridge, an ambassador between this realm and Earth.

 The next morning, her dreamy dance is interrupted by a disturbing conversation with her two friends, Nada and Micaela and a separate, much more disturbing visit from her nemesis, Sly.
 She finds she has no choice but to render him powerless, and her spell, with the help of Cabanossi, turns Sly into a creature that skulks away.